The current Precinct Structure Planning Guidelines (2009) provide guidance on the integrated planning of new urban areas in greenfield locations.

 Why review the Guidelines?

-Other stakeholders identified to be engaged as implementation partners in the review include: the Department of Economic Development, Jobs, Transport and Resources (DEDJTR); the Department of Health and Human Services (DHHS); the Department of Education and Training (DET); and Councils.
+Other stakeholders identified to be engaged as implementation partners in the review include: the Department of Jobs, Precincts and Regions (DJPR); the Department of Transport (DoT); the Department of Health and Human Services (DHHS); the Department of Education and Training (DET); and Councils.

 Previous engagement activities

-In December 2017 and January 2018, the VPA held six workshops with developers, planning consultants and council planners to provide some input into the challenges and opportunities for greenfield, urban renewal and regional development.
+In December 2017 and January 2018, the Victorian Planning Authority (VPA) held six workshops with developers, planning consultants and council planners to provide some input into the challenges and opportunities for greenfield, urban renewal and regional development.
 This included three regional workshops held in Moe, Bendigo and Geelong.
 A further two workshops were held in May 2018 with state agencies and service providers to explore ways the structure planning process can support planning and delivery of infrastructure and services.

 Some of the feedback heard in these workshops suggested for the review to provide: